enderandpeter/win-a2enmod/README.md

 Move the specified site's conf file to ServerRoot\conf\sites-available from ServerRoot\conf\sites-enabled.

 ## Notes
 Module and site names can only refer to files of type `.so` or `.conf`, respectively, and may be specified by either their basename or filename with extension.
-Additionally, modules can be referred to by the part of their name following the prefix “mod_”.
+Modules can also be referred to by the part of their name following the prefix “mod_”.

-The line `Include /conf/sites-enabled` will be added to your main conf file and the /conf/sites-available and /conf/sites-enabled directories will be created if they don't already exist.
+The line `Include /conf/sites-enabled` will be added to your main conf file and the sites-available and sites-enabled directories will be created if they don't already exist.
 See the file at ServerRoot\conf\extra\httpd-vhosts.conf for an example Virtual Host configuration.

 All commands restart the web server on successful completion unless the `-norestart` flag is given.